burlachenkok/burlachenkok.github.io/_posts/2021-1-3-First-Semester-at-KAUST-post.md

 In this post, I would like to give some small insides about all of them.

-## Stochastic Gradient Descent Methods, CS 331
+## Stochastic Gradient Descent Methods, CS 331 with prof. Peter Richtarik

 There are a lot of materials.
 And in my personal feeling, this course should have 6 credits.